-B.4 TASK 3 - GROUNDWATER SAMPLING AND LEVELLING
+B 4 TASK 3 - GROUNDWATER SAMPLING AND LEVELLING

-B.4.1 Groundwater Sampling
+B 4.1 Groundwater Sampling

 Prior to sampling, depth to water (or free phase oil product below ground level) was measured in each well using an oil/water interface probe.
-WS 712D was found to be dry, and therefore no groundwater samples were obtained.
-Groundwater sampling from the remaining wells was undertaken on 12th March 2007.
+The two existing ERM wells onsite (ERM 1 and ERM 2) were sampled on 12th March 2007.